The AI-Native Company Blueprint

 Early computers ran one program at a time.
 The OS scheduler made time-sharing possible — many processes could share one CPU by taking turns.
 The AI-native company does the same at the organizational level: one Company Bus, many sessions, taking turns on tasks dispatched by the work management system.
 The issue tracker is the run queue; SLA priorities are the scheduling policy; the flood valve prevents the queue from growing faster than it can drain.

 There is, however, an important difference from CPU scheduling.
 CPU-bound processes compete for a scarce compute resource.
 AI sessions are almost entirely I/O-bound — the dominant cost is waiting for inference responses from the AI provider.
 A session spends the vast majority of its wall-clock time waiting on API calls, not consuming compute at the Bus.
 This means a relatively modest Company Bus can serve many concurrent sessions simultaneously, the same way a web server handles thousands of concurrent connections despite running on modest hardware.
-The scheduling problem for the AI-native company is not resource contention at the Bus — it is queue management, SLA enforcement, and human review capacity.
+The scheduling challenge for the AI-native company is queue management, SLA enforcement, and human review capacity — the Bus itself scales easily.

 Appendix A: Prior Art & Related Work